-Viola Jr. began his career following in his father’s footsteps as one of the most consistent sport karate competitors in the nation recognized as a multi-time United States of America Karate Federation (USAKF) National Champion and All-American Athlete.
+Viola Jr. began his career just as father (Bill Viola Sr. already a legend in marital arts) as one of the top sport karate competitors in the United States, recognized as a multi-time United States of America Karate Federation (USAKF) National Champion and All-American Athlete.
 During his time, he was the most successful PKRA state champion in history and inducted into the Pennsylvania Karate Hall of Fame.

-His company’s signature event, the self-titled “Kumite Classic,” is regarded as the mecca for martial arts in Western Pennsylvania since 1999.
-KCE also produces the annual Pittsburgh Fitness Expo, recognized as the largest and most established multi-sport convention in Western Pennsylvania attracting sports and entertainment icons such as Lynn Swann, Franco Harris, Antonio Brown, Ice-T, and Royce Gracie over the years.
+His company’s signature event, the self-titled “Kumite Classic,” is regarded as the most significant karate event in the Pittsburgh region and noted by the media as mecca for martial arts in Western Pennsylvania.
+KCE also produces the annual Pittsburgh Fitness Expo, the largest and most established multi-sport convention in Western Pennsylvania attracting sports and entertainment icons such as Kurt Angle, Sean Kannan, Lynn Swann, Franco Harris, Antonio Brown, Ice-T, and Royce Gracie over the years.

 Viola has served as an international consultant, referee, coordinator for some of the largest martial arts events in the world including NASKA (North American Sport Karate Assocation) USA Karate, NBL (National Black Belt League) and WAKO (World Association of Kickboxing Organizations).
 In 2017 he brokered a partnership with Century Martial Arts and WAKO to produce the North American Open in Las Vegas, Nevada in conjunction with UFC Fight Week along side his friend Raymond Daniels (Bellator Kickboxing Champion).